Akhilesh-pujar/Video_call_app/README.md

 ## Project Description

-This project implements a peer-to-peer communication system using WebRTC for real-time audio and video communication, and Node.js with socket.io for signaling.
+This project implements a peer-to-peer communication system using WebRTC for real-time audio and video communication and also used ZEGOCLOUD for establishing conferrance room call because i wanted to add the conference chat room for this project in less time.
+Node.js with socket.io for signaling.
 This application allows two users to connect and communicate directly with each other after an initial handshake facilitated by the signaling server.

 ## Features:
 Real-Time Communication: Enables real-time video and audio communication between peers.